 The former is made by adding the milk to the espresso, and when making the latter – the espresso is added last.

-Also, a latte macchiato has a bit thicker foam layer.
+Furthermore, a latte macchiato usually has a thicker foam layer.

 If you are a beginner those clarifications might be a bit confusing.

 It’s also worth noting that I’ve been to many coffee shops where if you order a caffè latte, they actually give you a latte macchiato.

 For me, this isn’t that big of a deal.

 On the following photo you can see a latte which is made by adding the espresso shot first, and then the milk: